 ‘What would whisky look like if it was made in Australia before Ireland and Scotland?
 What grasses and grains would it be made from?
 How would it taste?’

-Sacha La Forgia, the founder and distiller of Adelaide Hills Distillery, often begins discussions about his Native Grain Whiskey in this mode.
+Sacha La Forgia, the founder of Adelaide Hills Distillery, often begins discussions about his Native Grain Whiskey in this mode.
 When you hear La Forgia talk about Australian spirits and liqueurs, it’s easy to get swept up in his vision and enthusiasm.
 Taste his experimental range of whiskies, and the vision becomes even more enticing (see our review of his Native Grain Whiskey series).

 ‘Why copy the Scottish or the Irish to make whisky?
 Let’s use what we have around us to make a truly Australian whisky.’